 • Manager and/or sales coaches review the submissions and provide structured, specific feedback on what worked and what would benefit from improvement.

 • In some cases, submissions are reviewed and discussed with peers too.

 You can also use existing networking or collaboration platforms to recreate this kind of employee engagement and feedback.
 For example, Slack enables the easy collation of feedback on a task (such as a video challenge), while Facebook Workplace allows your employees to quickly post videos and solicit feedback with some handy features you won’t find on the consumer version of Facebook.

 Here is short video that demonstrates how video upload functions in our On.Board platform:

 One of the key differences between digital content consumption and digital facilitation is feedback.
 While practice is important, it is only part of the equation, encouraging self-assessment and providing specific, timely feedback will give you the fastest results when developing skills.

 Not everyone in your team will respond to digital facilitation in the same way, just as many of us love to watch TV, so too will learners say they want to watch others demonstrate the skills in question.
-So be prepared to take a little time diffusing anxiety and offer encouragement for involvement as much as outcome, you will soon find they adapt and even feel empowered by opportunities presented.
-Furthermore keep sessions short, video recorded submissions need only be 2-3 minutes and role-plays need not last longer than 10-12 minutes.
+You will need to spend some time diffusing anxiety.
+Don’t forget to also encourage people to get involved.
+You’ll soon find they adapt and even feel empowered by opportunities presented.
+Furthermore, keep sessions short, —video-recorded submissions need only be 2-3 minutes and role-plays need not last longer than 10-12 minutes.

 Humor is always a great way to dispel tension and help people engage.
 So, don’t take every moment of your practice session too seriously.
 After all, you are having a conversation with your team, people you know and likely respect.
 If there are technical glitches, laugh about it, fix it, and move on.